Perinatal Loss Training

 - Grief and Coping Strategies.
 Introduce different grief models and coping mechanisms.
 Discuss healthy ways of processing grief for both parents and birth workers.

 - Self-Care for Professionals.
 Understand the emotional toll of supporting families through perinatal loss.
 Learn self-care strategies to prevent burnout and compassion fatigue.

 - Practical considerations: options when viewing or physical interaction may be limited because of delay or decay

 - Building a Support Network.
 Discuss the importance of community resources and support groups.
 Explore ways to connect families with relevant services.

 - Working within the Healthcare System.
 Address challenges and opportunities in collaborating with medical professionals.
 Advocate for improved perinatal loss care practices within healthcare institutions.

-*Taught by Educator Michelle Tyliakos.
+*Taught by Educator Michelle Tyliakos & Christa Ovenell.
 Class is not recorded.
-If you are unable to attend, you must give 2 hour advance notice in writing to firstname.lastname@example.org.
+If you are unable to attend, you must give 24 hour advance notice in writing to email@example.com .
 You will be able to transfer your registration to another person, attend this class at the next offering, or put funds towards another class.
 Refunds will not be given.